SublimeText-Markdown/MarkdownEditing/README.md

 _Note_: Sublime text has a native tiny package for Markdown.
 However, when MarkdownEditing is enabled, native package causes some conflicts.
 For this reason, MarkdownEditing will automatically disable it.
 Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
 But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).

+### Roll back to an older version

+When you notice any undesired behavior introduced by the latest update, your feedback is always welcome in our [issue page](https://github.com/SublimeText-Markdown/MarkdownEditing/issues).
+However before it's fixed, you can rollback to [an earlier version](https://github.com/SublimeText-Markdown/MarkdownEditing/releases).
+Find the desired version and download the zip file, then follow [manual installation guide](#manual-installation)

 ## Related Plugins

 * [Knockdown][]